Jamaah Ansharusy Syariah: Formation

 The organization formed created in 2014 following Ba'asyir's pledge of loyalty to ISIS.
-The majority of the JAT leadership objected not only to Ba’asyir’s decision but also to his failure to consult with them before taking such a step.
+The majority of the JAT leadership objected not only to Ba’asyir's decision but also to his failure to consult with them before taking such a step.
 Baasyir also requested anybody who not followed his pledge to ISIS should leave JAT.
-Muhammad Achwan, the acting JAT head during Ba’asyir’s incarceration, along with two of Ba’asyir’s sons, Abdul Rahim and Abdul Roshid, led a mass resignation from JAT and the setting up of JAS.
+Muhammad Achwan, the acting JAT head during Ba’asyir's incarceration, along with two of Ba’asyir's sons, Abdul Rahim and Abdul Roshid, led a mass resignation from JAT and the setting up of JAS.

-Activities
+Alleged terrorist activities

+Despite JAS away from Islamic terrorism, some alleged terrorist acts by JAS members are also reported.

 Unlike the former JAT, JAS, although holding the Salafi puritan view of Islam, they do not follow JAT extreme ways of Islamic terrorism.
 JAS also rejected ISIS proposed caliphate, claiming that ISIS way is far from the original Islamic concept.
 JAS, however, advocating the way of "Jihadocracy", using democratic tools for Jihad purposes and "Jihad Konstitusional" approach.
 "Jihad Konstitutional" is an Indonesian Islamist paradigm to promote and support Islamic right-wing politicians or sympathized politicians that supported the idea of implementation of Sharia in Indonesia in hope that installed politicians will change the laws to become more favorable for the Islamists and their agendas.
 During 2019 Indonesian general election, JAS, along with other Islamic right-wing organizations and groups supported figures and candidates that perceived to be more accommodating towards the formalisation of sharia law, either by employing religious sermons and gathering to promote politicians that supported them.

-The organization also maintained presence in internet, with website, Facebook page, Youtube, and Instagram account relatively active.
+The organization also maintained presence in internet, with website, Facebook page, YouTube, and Instagram account relatively active.
 Unlike JAT, JAS actively active in public engagements and solidarity acts under the aegis of their Yanmas Division.

-The organization also set Muhammad Rizieq Shihab as their patron, despite Rizieq not connected with the organization.
-When Rizieq sentenced and imprisoned by the authorities, they released press release contained condemnation to Indonesia' justice system and the government by extension for being "unfair and unjust" and "not sided with Islam."